osquery/osquery/docs/wiki/deployment/configuration.md

 `$ sqlite3 /Library/Application\ Support/com.apple.TCC/TCC.db`

+Note that if you receive an error on the above, TCC.db is a protected file and requires Full Disk Access.
+You may be required to add this to `Terminal` (or `iTerm`, or any other terminal emulator) in order to allow `sqlite3` and `osqueryi` to open this file.

 The SQLite shell might feel familiar if you're used to `osqueryi`.
 That's because osquery uses syntax derived from SQLite for queries.

 Let's see what tables exist in our local SQLite database.